 Together with time and scope, a project budget is the bread and butter of every project.

 Don’t worry, though.
-Creating a project budget is more science than art.
+You can learn the means to create a project budget, even if you've never done it before.
 The tools you need - cost types, budgeting methods, and the budgeting process - lie ahead of you.

 A project budget sums up all the costs of individual activities, tasks, and milestones needed to successfully deliver a project.
 This includes labor and material costs, but also contingency reserves to accommodate for unforeseen risks.